 Clenil Modulite contains the active ingredient beclomethasone dipropionate, which is otherwise known as an inhaled steroid.
 Steroids have anti-inflammatory properties which help to reduce the swelling and irritation in the walls of the small air passages of your lungs.

-The Clenil inhaler is used for treating symptoms of mild to severe asthma.
+The Clenil inhaler is used for treating symptoms of mild to moderate asthma.
 If you are asthmatic, this inhaler will allow you to ease your breathing problems and have a better quality of life whilst also reducing the risk of potentially life-threatening attacks.

 You may need a Clenil inhaler if you have been diagnosed with asthma and you are suffering from symptoms such as: